buildingblocs/2022/events/june-conference/index.md

 BuildingBloCS’s annual flagship conference will be happening from **2nd to 4th June**, with optional pre-event workshops being held on **31st May and 1st June**.

 This year's theme will be on **Computational Thinking, Artificial Intelligence and Blockchain education**.
-There will be a hackathon around the theme using web Development with APIs.
+There will be a hackathon around the theme using web development with APIs.

 This conference will be hybrid, in-person at NUS School of Computing or online.